 It's important to have a cyber security expert in your business

-IBM conducts an annual ‘Cost of a Data Breach’ study which in 2018 found the global average cost to be US$3.86 million.
-Compared to that, the expense of a cyber security expert in your business looks like petty cash!
+IBM conducts an annual ‘Cost of a Data Breach’ study.
+In 2018 this study found the global average cost to be US$3.86 million.
+Compared to that figure, the expense of a cyber security expert on your payroll looks like petty cash!

 Find out more about how to learn the skills you need to protect your business from these threats by studying a Master of Cyber Security.